OilPriceAPI Docs

 // mock-server.js

-const express = require('express');
+const express = require("express");

 const app = express();

-// Mock responses
+// Mock responses — shape mirrors the live API

 const mockData = {

-'/v1/prices/latest': {
+"/v1/prices/latest": {

-status: 'success',
+status: "success",

 data: {